 Lexical Hierarchy is related to the Lexical Semantics and Hierarchical Lexical Relations of lexical units.
 Lexical Hierarchy can help Search Engines to understand the structure of a language, content, paragraph, sentence, and angle of a large amount of corpus.
 Lexical Semantics is called Lexicosemantics.
 Lexical Semantics and Lexical Hierarchy examine the relationships of words with each other.
 Some, Lexical Hierarchy examination examples are below.

 - Grouping, categorizing and profiling the lexical items.

 - Differences and similarities between lexical items for different languages.

 - Lexical Meaning changes for the syntax of language and context.

 Lexical Hierarchy occurs from lexical items.
-A lexical item can be a lexical unit which is a compound word, stop word or just a root word.
-Lexical units can also be attached to the suffixes, prefixes, or any kind of affixes.
-If the lexical items are attached to an affix, it is called “bound morphemes”.
-If it is not bounded to affixes, it means that the lexical unit is a “free morphemes.”
+A lexical item can be a lexical unit which is a compound word, a stop word, or just a root word.
+Lexical units can also be attached to suffixes, prefixes, or any kind of affixes.
+If the lexical items are attached to an affix, it are called “bound morphemes”.
+If it is not bound to affixes, it means that the lexical unit is a “free morphemes.”

 Lexical Hierarchy Forms can be grouped as below.

 - Semantic networks

 Understanding the relational semantics between Lexical Units helps Search Engines to understand the content on the web better.